sp-hash/TeamBlackMiner/OPTIONS.md

                             If one value is set, this value will be used for all devices.

                             This sets the intensity for the GPU threads.
-                            Very useful to be alble to find the best hashrate and the produce the minimum rejected shares.
+                            Very useful to be able to find the best hashrate and the produce the minimum rejected shares.
 			    Different pools and different setup might have different best values for xintensity.

 			    Value -1 is calculate dynamic.